openefficiency/empathaicoach/README.md

 ( It's hosted in vercel, render. may be slow) <br>
 Need to give the sample 360. feedback for trying out the EmpathAI Coach working <br>
 Sample feedback of the employee are here https://github.com/openefficiency/empathaicoach/tree/main/sample-feedback  <br>
-Any of the feedback jsons can be used to test.
+Any of the feedback jsons can be used to test. <br>

+Note: if domain pointing has issues, try vercel URL directly https://client-opal-phi.vercel.app/

 ## **3\.
 Project workflow and tools**